Cappahccino/SB-MCP/README.md

 If you see errors like `Unexpected token 'S', "Supabase M"...` in your logs, make sure you're using version 1.0.2 or later of the package which fixes MCP protocol compatibility issues.

+### Request Timeout Errors

+If you see errors like `"Error: MCP error -32001: Request timed out"`, make sure you're using version 1.0.3 or later which implements the proper JSON-RPC protocol that Claude expects.

 ## API Documentation

-### MCP Manifest
+### MCP Protocol Endpoints

-- `GET /.well-known/mcp-manifest` - Returns the MCP manifest describing available capabilities
+- `GET /.well-known/mcp-manifest` - Returns the MCP manifest describing capabilities

-### Database Operations
+- `POST /mcp` - JSON-RPC endpoint for MCP protocol communication

+### REST API Endpoints

 - `POST /database/queryDatabase` - Query data from a table
 - `POST /database/insertData` - Insert data into a table
 - `POST /database/updateData` - Update data in a table
 - `POST /database/deleteData` - Delete data from a table
 - `GET /database/tables` - List all tables

-### Edge Functions

 - `POST /edge-functions/:functionName` - Invoke an Edge Function
 - `GET /edge-functions` - Get information about listing Edge Functions

 ## Security

-- All endpoints (except the manifest) require an API key to be provided in the `x-api-key` header
+- All endpoints (except the manifest and MCP JSON-RPC) require an API key to be provided in the `x-api-key` header
 - The API key should match the `MCP_API_KEY` in your environment variables
 - The server uses the Supabase service role key for database operations, so be cautious about what operations are allowed